Shoulder dislocation

 These signs may indicate nerve or vascular damage that requires urgent intervention.
 Nerves and blood vessels run very close to the shoulder joint and can be stretched or compressed during a dislocation.

-What REALLY causes a shoulder dislocation?
+What really causes a shoulder dislocation?

-Bankart lesion The labrum (a ring of cartilage that deepens the glenoid cavity) tears, often accompanied by a tear in the ligaments that stabilize the front of the shoulder.
-It's as if the rim that prevented the ball from coming off the tee is now broken.
-Stretching of the joint capsule The membrane surrounding the joint becomes stretched.
+Stretching of the joint capsule means that the envelope surrounding the joint becomes distended.
 Even after healing, it remains looser than before, reducing natural stability.
-Hill-Sachs lesion : The head of the humerus may become slightly deformed as it exits the joint, creating a small bone depression that facilitates future dislocations.
+A Hill-Sachs lesion means that the head of the humerus can become slightly deformed as it moves out of the joint, creating a small bone depression that makes future dislocations more likely.

 What should you do immediately after a dislocation?